israfilistek/libretro-buildbot/README.md

 </manifest>
 ```
 To accomplish this, you'll have to "chroot" to inside the container:
 `docker run -i -t l3iggs/libretro-core-builder`
 Once you've added your local.xml file to /root/.repo/local_manifests you should update the code to reflect the change you just made:
 `cd /root && repo sync && repo forall -c git submodule update --init`
-then build the project
+Then build the project
 `nightly-build linux_cores`